People's Party (Utah): Beginnings

 The People's Party emerged in 1870 in response to the non-"Mormon" Liberal Party.
 In fact, the initial slate of candidates for the 1870 Salt Lake City election was approved on February 9 by citizens who had swarmed into the first meeting of Liberals in order to hijack and disrupt it.
 Daniel H. Wells, the incumbent mayor, easily won the first contested Salt Lake election 2301 to 321.

 Previously, political candidates ran without party affiliation, and Latter-day Saint candidates usually found themselves unopposed.
 With organized opposition to Latter-day Saint candidates, the Latter-day Saint leaders found having their own party expedient.
 Historian Ronald W. Walker states that the party's name was selected to combat the notion that Brigham Young, himself not an elected official since 1857, was a tyrant.
 The People's Party, as the name intentionally suggested, claimed to speak for the Latter-day Saints, vast majority of citizens, in Utah Territory.

 History of success

 With only a handful of defeats, the party was supported by an overwhelming majority in most elections.
 Championing women's suffrage, with the vote extended to women in the territory in 1870, helped the party emphasize its strength.
 Most non-Latter-day saints in the territory were men, often miners, and so the People's Party gained a distinct advantage.

 Throughout its history, People's Party candidates never lost a statewide election.
-Local elections were lost to the Liberals under dubious circumstances, such as with the "Tooele Republic," and after harsh anti-polygamy legislation disqualified many Latter-day Saint voters in the 1880s before the 1890 Manifesto halted further Latter-day Saint plural marriages.
+Local elections were lost to the Liberals, sometimes under dubious circumstances.
+Examples include the "Tooele Republic" of the 1870s, and after harsh anti-polygamy legislation disqualified many Latter-day Saint voters in the 1880s before the 1890 Manifesto halted further Latter-day Saint plural marriages.